INS Visakhapatnam

 INS Visakhapatnam is the lead ship and the first of the stealth guided-missile destroyers of the Indian Navy.
 The ship, commissioned on 21 November 2021, is one of the largest destroyers in service with the Indian Navy.

 Construction

 The keel of Visakhapatnam was laid down on 12 October 2013 and she was launched on 20 April 2015 at Mazagon Dock Limited of Mumbai.
 This was made under Make In India initiative.
 The ship steering and stabiliser system was manufactured by Larsen & Toubro and hydraulics by Polyhydron Systems..

 During Navy Day 2020, Chief of the Naval Staff announced that INS Visakhapatnam has started its sea trials.

 Commissioning

 Visakhapatnam was delivered to the Indian Navy on 28 October 2021 and commissioned on 21 November 2021 by Defence Minister Rajnath Singh at the Indian Navy's Western Naval Command, headquartered in Mumbai.

 Service history

-On 11 January 2022, Visakhapatnam successfully fired an advanced variant of Brahmos missile in sea-to-sea mode validating its extended range and improvements.
+On 11 January 2022, Visakhapatnam successfully fired an advanced variant of Brahmos missile in sea-to-sea mode validating its new extended range variant and various improvements in missile subsystems.